AbhijithGanesh/Killercoda-scenarios/working-with-mongodb/step-one.md

 Wait for one minute before you start, there are background processes going on!

 To get started!
 Run
+( Copy paste the given commands into the shell )
 ```cmd
 apt install gnupg
 wget -qO- https://www.mongodb.org/static/pgp/server-6.0.asc | sudo tee /etc/apt/trusted.gpg.d/server-6.0.asc